 Makes accommodations for all three primary sleep positions to get just the right firmness

 You might be interested: The Original Purple Mattress Vs The DreamCloud

 The Purple material is non-toxic, and the foams are CertiPUR-US certified.
 Although there is a slight offgassing, it wasn’t what I was expecting considering the plastic feel of the Comfort Grid.
 Considering the product’s good breathability, I wasn’t surprised that the smell faded off quickly.

 When you get your mattress, it comes with two Purple sleep masks and a nice little sample grid.
 You can use this to show all your friends and family how cool your new mattress is.
-I think it could be just the right sleep solution for you if:

 Our Final Verdict